lev-veshnyakov/django-import-data/docs/index.md

 # Django import data

-**Django import data** is a command-line tool for importing XML and HTML data to django models via XSLT mapping.
+**Django import data** is a command-line tool for importing XML, HTML or JSON data to django models via XSLT mapping.

 Source code is located here - [https://github.com/lev-veshnyakov/django-import-data](https://github.com/lev-veshnyakov/django-import-data).

 ## Basic features

-Django import data can take any XML or HTML source file or URL as an input and save entities from it to the django models without need to modify an existing code.
+Django import data can take any XML, HTML or JSON source file or URL as an input and save entities from it to the django models without need to modify an existing code.

 It also supports saving of a related data in form one-to-many and many-to-many.

 ## Dependencies

-It uses [lxml](http://lxml.de) library for all xml manipulations.
+It uses [lxml](http://lxml.de) library for all XML manipulations and [dicttoxml](https://github.com/quandyfactory/dicttoxml) library for the transformation from JSON to XML.

 ## Installation